How to Install WordPress on Localhost using XAMPP Easily

 If you wish, you can check this complete guide on the best hosting companies for WordPress.

 XAMPP is a free and open-source cross-platform web server solution.
 It was developed by Apache Friends.
 And XAMPP stands for cross-platform, Apache, MySQL, PHP, and Perl.

 There are many benefits of using XAMPP.
 But the major benefit is that it runs on any system.
 Whether you’re using Windows or Mac or Linux.
-You can use XAMPP easily and free.
+You can use XAMPP easily and for free.
 It’s time to learn, how to install WordPress in XAMPP.

 Now, let’s see our main topic.

 Step 1: Download and Install XAMPP on Your PC